 Step #1: Prepare the Dough

-- To prepare your dough, whisk together white rice flour, potato starch, tapioca starch/flour, xanthan gum, baking soda and salt in a large bowl.
+- To prepare your dough, whisk together the white rice flour, potato starch, tapioca starch/flour, xanthan gum, baking soda, and salt in a large bowl.

 - Add the cold grated butter into the flour mixture and squish it around using your hands so the flour sticks to the butter pieces.

-- Add the cold water and use your hands to knead everything together until well combined.
-Form the dough into a large dough ball, cover it with plastic wrap, and place it in your fridge for 2 hours to chill or overnight.
+- Add the cold water and use your hands to knead everything together until well combined, about 2-3 minutes..
+Form the dough into a large dough ball, cover it with plastic wrap, and place it in your fridge for 2 hours or overnight to chill.

 Step #2: Roll Out the Dough

 - Take the dough ball out of the fridge and allow it to sit at room temperature for 20-30 minutes until softened.
-You can knead the dough, by hand, to warm it up and make it more malleable and flexible.
-The dough it easier to knead when worked in two batches.
-If the dough cracks, it's still too cold to work with so allow it to warm up further.
+You can knead the pastry dough by hand to warm it up and make it more malleable and flexible.
+If the dough cracks when handling it, it's still too cold – allow it to warm up further.
+The dough is easier to knead when worked in two batches.

 - Add a large piece of parchment paper to your countertop and dust it with tapioca starch.
-Shape the dough ball into a rectangle and place it on the parchment paper and then dust the top with tapioca starch.
+Shape the dough ball into a rectangle, place it on the parchment paper, and dust the top with tapioca starch.
 Cover the dough with a second piece of large parchment paper and use your rolling pin to roll out the dough into a long, thin layer.

 - Fold each side of the rectangle into the center similar to folding a piece of paper to place into an envelope.
 Rotate the dough then roll it out into a large rectangle again.
 Add more tapioca starch to the top and bottom of the dough to prevent it from sticking to the parchment paper and repeat this process two additional times for a total of three roll outs until you have a large rectangle that is about 3/4″ thick.